Seeed-Studio/wiki-documents/docs/Grove-VOC_and_eCO2_Gas_Sensor-SGP30.md

 !!!Note
-	If we don't have Grove Base Shield, We also can directly connect Grove - Temperature and Humidity Sensor Pro to Seeeduino as below.
+	If we don't have Grove Base Shield, We also can directly connect Grove-VOC and eCO2 Gas Sensor(SGP30) to Seeeduino as below.

 | Seeeduino     | Grove-VOC and eCO2 Gas Sensor(SGP30) |